CGOdom/gimme-giphy/README.md

-The "Gimme Giphy" application serves a wide range of users, from casual browsers to social media enthusiasts, by providing tailored GIF discovery and sharing tools.
+The "gimme giphy" application serves a wide range of users, from casual browsers to social media enthusiasts, by providing tailored GIF discovery and sharing tools.
 Key features like advanced search filters and social media integration enhance usability and engagement.
 This commitment to versatility and user-friendliness makes it a valuable tool for enriching digital communication and content curation.